helrond/clbsj.org/library/study-guides/index.md

 ---
 layout: level-two
-title: Study Guides
+title: Study Guides and Reviews
-description:
+description: null
-keywords: study guides
+keywords: 'study guides, reviews'
+published: true
 ---
+## Study Guides

+Study guides based on books in the collection of the Center and Library for the Bible and Social Justice.

-## The  Top 100 Books on the Bible and Social Justice
+### The Top 100 Books on the Bible and Social Justice

 #### Recommended by the Center and Library for the Bible and Social Justice